KristianOellegaard/django-hvad/docs/public/queryset.rst

 This is a queryset returned by :ref:`TranslationQueryset.untranslated-public`, which can be used both to get the untranslated parts of models only or to use fallbacks.
-By default, only the untranslated parts of models are retrieved from the database.
+Only the untranslated parts of models are retrieved from the database, and accessing translated field will trigger an additional query for each instance.

 .. warning:: You may not use any translated fields in any method on this
              queryset class.